hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python-part-1.markdown

 def execute(cmd_tokens):
     # Fork a child shell process
-    # If the current process is a child process,
+    # If the current process is a child process, its `pid` is set to `0`
-    #     pid = 0
-    # If the current process is a parent process,
+    # else the current process is a parent process and the value of `pid`
-    #     pid = process id of its child process
+    # is the process id of its child process.
     pid = os.fork()

     if pid == 0: